-

 What is the regulatory regime that applies to LNG liquefaction plants and LNG import terminals?
 Are there any such liquefaction plants or import terminals in your jurisdiction?

-The LNG terminal on Revithoussa Island, owned and operated by DESFA (the National Natural Gas Transmission System operator) and the Floating Storage Regasification Unit (FSRU) at Alexandroupolis, owned and operated by GASTRADE S.A., are the country’s operating LNG terminals at present.
+To date, the LNG terminal on Revithoussa Island, which owned and operated by DESFA (the operator of the National Natural Gas Transmission System), and the Floating Storage and Regasification Unit (FSRU) at Alexandroupolis, which is owned and operated by GASTRADE S.A., are the LNG terminals currently in operation in Greece.

-Conditions to ensure that the provisions of the EU Regulation 715/2009 are fulfilled also apply to the Alexandroupolis LNG terminal to the extent, however, that they do not contradict the RAAEY’s decision no. 1333/2022 on the exemption of the Alexandroupolis LNG terminal from the provisions of articles 9, 32 and 41(6), (8) and (10) of the EU Directive 2009/73.
-According to the same decisions such conditions refer to (i) transparency and disclosure of information, (ii) anti-hoarding measures, (iii) offer of short-term capacity products.
-In addition, the said decision provides that there is no restriction by the EU or national regulation that prevents GASTRADE S.A. from offering the non-exempted part of the capacity in long-term contracts for as many years as desired, as long as it is offered in a transparent, non-discriminatory way, in accordance with the EU Regulation 715/2009.
+Conditions ensuring compliance with EU Regulation 715/2009 also apply to the Alexandroupolis LNG terminal, to the extent that such conditions do not conflict with RAAEY Decision No. 1333/2022, which granted the Alexandroupolis LNG terminal an exemption from the application of Articles 9, 32, and 41(6), (8), and (10) of Directive 2009/73/EC.
+Pursuant to that decision, the applicable conditions relate, inter alia, to: (i) transparency and disclosure of information; (ii) the implementation of anti-hoarding measures; and (iii) the offering of short-term capacity products.
+Furthermore, the decision clarifies that neither EU nor national legislation restricts GASTRADE S.A. from offering the non-exempted portion of the terminal’s capacity under long-term contracts of any duration, provided that such capacity is offered in a transparent and non-discriminatory manner and in accordance with EU Regulation 715/2009.

 -